Ralph Waldo Emerson: Literary career and Transcendentalism

 On July 15, 1838, Emerson was invited to Divinity Hall, Harvard Divinity School, to deliver the school's graduation address, which came to be known as the "Divinity School Address".
 Emerson discounted biblical miracles and proclaimed that, while Jesus was a great man, he was not God: historical Christianity, he said, had turned Jesus into a "demigod, as the Orientals or the Greeks would describe Osiris or Apollo".
 His comments outraged the establishment and the general Protestant community.
 He was denounced as an atheist and a poisoner of young men's minds.
 Despite the roar of critics, he made no reply, leaving others to put forward a defense.
 He was not invited back to speak at Harvard for another thirty years.

-The transcendental group began to publish its flagship journal, The Dial, in July 1840.
-They planned the journal as early as October 1839, but work did not begin until the first week of 1840.
-George Ripley was the managing editor.
+The Transcendental group began to publish its flagship journal, The Dial, in July 1840.
+They planned the journal as early as October 1839, but did not begin work on it until the first week of 1840.
+Unitarian minister George Ripley was the managing editor.
 Margaret Fuller was the first editor, having been approached by Emerson after several others had declined the role.
 Fuller stayed on for about two years, when Emerson took over, using the journal to promote talented young writers including Ellery Channing and Thoreau.

-In 1841 Emerson published Essays, his second book, which included the famous essay "Self-Reliance".
+In 1841, Emerson published Essays, his second book, which included the famous essay "Self-Reliance".
 His aunt called it a "strange medley of atheism and false independence", but it gained favorable reviews in London and Paris.
 This book, and its popular reception, more than any of Emerson's contributions to date laid the groundwork for his international fame.

-In January 1842 Emerson's first son, Waldo, died of scarlet fever.
+In January 1842, Emerson's first son, Waldo, died of scarlet fever.
 Emerson wrote of his grief in the poem "Threnody" ("For this losing is true dying"), and the essay "Experience".
 In the same month, William James was born, and Emerson agreed to be his godfather.

 Bronson Alcott announced his plans in November 1842 to find "a farm of a hundred acres in excellent condition with good buildings, a good orchard and grounds".
-Charles Lane purchased a 90 acre farm in Harvard, Massachusetts, in May 1843 for what would become Fruitlands, a community based on Utopian ideals inspired in part by transcendentalism.
+Charles Lane purchased a 90 acre farm in Harvard, Massachusetts, in May 1843 for what would become Fruitlands, a community based on Utopian ideals inspired in part by Transcendentalism.
 The farm would run based on a communal effort, using no animals for labor; its participants would eat no meat and use no wool or leather.
 Emerson said he felt "sad at heart" for not engaging in the experiment himself.
-Even so, he did not feel Fruitlands would be a success.
+Even so, he did not think Fruitlands would be a success.
 "Their whole doctrine is spiritual", he wrote, "but they always end with saying, Give us much land and money".
 Even Alcott admitted he was not prepared for the difficulty in operating Fruitlands.
 "None of us were prepared to actualize practically the ideal life of which we dreamed.
 So we fell apart", he wrote.
 After its failure, Emerson helped buy a farm for Alcott's family in Concord which Alcott named "Hillside".